carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 > {: .solution}
 {: .challenge}

-It's important to remember that data itself is never neutral.
+Data is never neutral.
 In the simplest of terms, the very act of demarcating a chunk of data, no matter the size, for use in training a model exposes the fallacy that datasets can ever be neutral.
 A decision is always being made about what is included and what is not and those decisions can create data bias whether intended or not.
 But more than this, data, as opposed to numbers, is about people.

 > "It’s all too easy to forget that data is about human beings and their behaviors.
 Data is not an abstraction….Data encodes the stories of our lives, capturing not only our tastes and interests but also our hopes and fears.
 Data isn’t an abstract idea or a set of numbers or qualitative responses.
 It can be and is, ultimately, human. (reference)"
 >